 In general, the data center Ethernet switch market has seen tremendous growth and investment over the past years.
 The Layer 2-3 Ethernet switch market is expected to exceed $25 billion in 2019, according to Dell’Oro Group.
 What’s more, some high-end users are tired of vendor lock-in switches, and they might be ready to try a whitebox switch to get what they want.
 Whitebox switches can customize the system to limit unneeded processes and concentrate the processing power of the switch on the important features, so it leads to a customized switch platform that provides perfect performance for a narrow range of uses.
 Customers with highly unique support needs will also benefit from whitebox switches.
 Through the separation of software and hardware, customers can obtain different support levels for hardware and software.

 FS.COM 40G/100G whitebox switches are based on IPinfusion’s ZebOS with integration of Layer 2 to Layer 4 packet processing engine, traffic management and fabric interface.
 The aim is to achieve flexibility, scalability, efficiency and cost effectiveness in data center networks.
-Furthermore, the operating systems of these switches are developed on the basis of Linux and similar to Arista EOS.
+Furthermore, the operating systems of these switches are developed on the basis of Linux.
 Last but not least, all the 40G/100G whitebox switches in FS.COM support SDN function which can make networks more affordable and easier to manage.

 All in all, the whitebox switches support current and future data center requirements, which is ideally suited for data center environments in either Leaf or Spine deployments.
 They provide superior low latency and power efficiency in a clean PHYless design, while offering high reliability features such as redundant and hot swappable power supplies and fans in forward and reverse airflow configurations.
 And they provide QSFP+ ports, which enable flexible choices of port speed providing unparalleled flexibility and the ability to seamlessly transition data centers to the next generation of Ethernet performance.